amnotafraid/ninja-directory/README.md

 Finally, when the subscribe is moved to the ngOnInit() in src/app/directory/directory.component.ts, the fetchData in the data service had to be a return.

-All this is pretty confusing, so I plan to break it down into different steps.

 * In src/app/directory/directory.component.ts, I did not need to add a providers array to the decorator.
 All I had to do was to import it at the top.
 I did need to inject it in the constructor.

+All this is pretty confusing, so I plan to break it down into different steps.
+Please see branches:
+ * Lesson24-1
+ * Lesson24-2
+ * Lesson24-3

 Below the horizontal line is readme that Angular 2 kindly generated for me.
 ***